 Happy St. Patrick’s Day, everyone!
 Whether you are Irish or not, no one cares because everyone loves to get in the Irish mood this time of year.
-Today I am offering some Irish-inspired recipes in honor of an Irish lass named Kathleen, who hosts Cuisine Kathleen.

 To get my Irish feast started, I chose Colcannon soup from Kevin Dundon, author of Full On Irish, along with some freshly baked Cheddar-Herb biscuits from Margaret Johnson, the author of five Irish cookbooks.
 (You will find all of these recipes at the end).

 Both the soup and the biscuits were wonderful!
 I decided to leave out the called-for cream and butter in the soup and I'm glad I did.
 The soup needed neither and was delicious on its own.

 The biscuits were flaky and flavorful and I could have eaten several.
 They are best right out of the oven.
 I found the following day they had already dried out.
 Rather than fresh herbs, which I did not have on hand, I used chopped scallions and they were perfect with the cheddar cheese.

 The hot whiskey-flavored coffee sipped through the cold, whipped cream is one of the best Irish traditions I can think of, warm and soothing like a fisherman's knit sweater.

 Sláinte agus saol agaib!
 Health and long life to you all!
 And remember, half a loaf is better than no bread at all!